365 West 2nd Street

 1-877-882-9275

-Lastly, New Pathways to Wellness accepts private insurance, cash or self-payment, medicaid, medicare, military insurance, state education funds, other state funds, and more.
+Lastly, New Pathways to Wellness accepts private insurance, cash or self-payment, medicare, medicaid, military insurance, state education funds, other state funds, and more.

 Alix McMurray Therapeutic Csl is 65.5 miles from Wray, Colorado

-Further, the substance abuse treatment center specializes in many other programs - like aftercare/continuing care, persons with post-traumatic stress disorder, social skills development, residential beds for client's children, persons with eating disorders, suicide prevention services and more - as well as many other treatment methods listed below.
-Further, this drug and alcohol rehab has aftercare programs that work in line with its treatment modalities to make sure that individuals maintain permanent, full, and lasting sobriety, stability, and abstinence from drugs and alcohol.
+In addition, the drug and alcohol rehab specializes in many other programs - like aftercare/continuing care, persons with post-traumatic stress disorder, social skills development, residential beds for client's children, persons with eating disorders, suicide prevention services and more - as well as many other treatment modalities that you can find listed below.
+Further, this drug and alcohol rehabilitation program has aftercare plans that work in line with its treatment modalities to ensure that individuals maintain permanent, full, and lasting sobriety, stability, and abstinence from drugs and alcohol.

 Methadone, Suboxone (a combination of buprenorphine and naloxone), and Subutex (buprenorphine) are medications used in Medication-Assisted Treatment (MAT) for opioid use disorders.
 Their primary purpose in the recovery process is to help manage withdrawal symptoms and reduce cravings, facilitating a safer, more comfortable transition to abstinence or long-term management of the disorder.
 Here's a more detailed look at how each of these medications function: